TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 ### Toggle Options in JOSM

-This style includes settings that allow you to toggle the visibility of certain elements such as the MTB difficulty scale and uphill difficulty scale.
+This style includes settings that allow you to toggle the visibility of certain elements such as the MTB difficulty scale, uphill difficulty scale, and surface information.
 To access and modify these settings:

 1. Open JOSM editor.
 2. Load the style by following the installation instructions.